 Over the recent decades, there has been a explosive growth in the use of personal digital devices of various kinds, which are connected to the Internet through new technologies, such as BlueTooth and Wi-Fi to allow ubiquitous access.
-This has, unfortunately, been accompanied by significant increase in worm attacks that exploit bugs in these new technologies, and which have a new and growing "medium" to spread on - recent attacks, e.g., Cabir and CommWorm, that span multiple networks are expected to become increasingly prevalent in future.
+This has, unfortunately, been accompanied by significant increase in worm attacks that exploit bugs in these new technologies, and which have new and growing "medium" to spread on - recent attacks, e.g., Cabir and CommWorm, that span multiple networks are expected to become increasingly prevalent in future.
 While, effective anti-virus software and patches are readily available, the average user is very independent and does not often care to be proactive about installing the most effective anti-virus software, and downloading the latest patches, partially because of the cost of the software and the effort involved, which we refer to as the security cost.
 Indeed, a large fraction of devices are estimated to be without adequate anti-virus protection.
 If a user does not install protective software, they would incur a cost if his device gets attacked, due to downtime, loss of revenue, and cost of reinstalling systems; we refer to these as the infection cost.
 If enough other nodes in the network are secured, the likelihood of a specific device getting infected would go down (as a result of the "herd immunity"), leading to a natural game theoretic scenario.
-A number of different non-cooperative game formulations have been developed to study this basic problem, e.g., [2, 3, 9, 16, 18, 23, 28]; one issue with many of these formulations is that they involve utility functions that require quite a lot of non-local information to compute, and it is not clear how implementable such games might be.
+A number of different non-cooperative game formulations have been developed to study this basic problem, e.g., [2], [3], [9], [15], [17], [22], [27]; one issue with many of these formulations is that they involve utility functions that require quite a lot of non-local information to compute, and it is not clear how implementable such games might be.

 In this paper, we present a generalized network security game model GNS(d), which incorporates arbitrary contact networks through an undirected graph G and heterogeneous nodes with individual security and infection costs.
-Our model is parametrized by network locality parameter d, which represents the extent of neighborhood information that is available to a node when making strategic security decisions, which is a departure from earlier models which require global information for making decisions.
+Our model is parametrized by network locality parameter d, which represents the distance within the network that a given infection can spread.
+Equivalently, the parameter d in the game GNS(d)could represent the extent of neighborhood information that is available to a node when making strategic security decisions, which is a departure from earlier models which require global information for making decisions.
 Qualitatively, we consider three important cases with respect to d.
-The case d = 1, which we refer to as the local infection model, is most well-suited for ad hoc wireless networks and social networks, when certain actions initiated by an insecure node could adversely affect immediate neighbors, friends, or email contacts.
-For this case, our model can be viewed as a variant of the IDS model of [20].
-The case $d = \infty$ , which we refer to as the global infection model, is most well-suited for the highly infectious worms and viruses in the Internet that can be transmitted in an hop-unlimited manner through unsuspecting insecure nodes, under the assumption that individual nodes have complete information.
-Our $GNS(\infty)$ model is a generalization of the elegant model of [2] (in that we allow different security costs, infection costs, and initial infection probabilities).
+The case d = 1, which we refer to as the local infection model, is most wellsuited for ad hoc wireless networks and social networks, when certain actions initiated by an insecure node could adversely affect immediate neighbors, friends, or email contacts.
+For this case, our model can be viewed as a variant of the IDS model of [19].
+The case $d = \infty$, which we refer to as the global infection model, is most well-suited for the highly infectious worms and viruses in the Internet that can be transmitted in an hop-unlimited manner through unsuspecting insecure nodes, under the assumption that individual nodes have complete information.
+Our $GNS(\infty)$ model is a generalization of the elegant model of [2].
 The intermediate case $1 < d < \infty$ applies to the majority of network security hazards where the transmission may be hop-limited and nodes may only have limited local information about the topology and security decisions taken by others.
 Our main results are the following.